ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Apps

-With nearly half of older adults owning a smartphone,5 hearing aids that seamlessly integrate with a mobile device are convenient and simplify routine tasks, such as adjusting volume and sound settings.
-Luckily, ReSound has an array of apps that make this hearing aid and smartphone synergy a reality.
-The hearing aid you choose will determine which app you should be using.
+Hearing aids that integrate seamlessly with a mobile device are convenient, since 76 percent of older adults own a smartphone.2 It simplifies routine tasks, such as adjusting volume and sound settings.
+ReSound has an array of apps that make hearing aid and smartphone synergy a reality.
+The hearing aid you choose will determine which app you should use.

 ReSound Smart 3D App